 Ultimately, the site has become a trusted ‘go to’ place for consumers, and the business is thriving because of it.
 Other comparison sites do the same thing, and their feedback makes it clear that customers find it extremely helpful to have complex and privileged information explained by experts, in a user-friendly manner.

-Complex information that is explained simply, and critiqued in a way that allows customers to make an informed decision is immensely powerful.
+Complex information that is explained simply and critiqued in a way that allows customers to make an informed decision is immensely powerful.
 So powerful, in fact, that a high number of visitors will go on to buy a product or service through the site on the back of what they read there.
 Visitors are receiving a tangible benefit from ‘curated’ material presented helpfully.
-It brings conversions, and everybody is happy.
+It generates conversions, and everyone is happy.

 One of the reasons Lewis is so effective is that people feel they ‘know’ him and ‘trust’ him.
-It is an emotional response that is bringing him business.
+This emotional response brings people back.

 To achieve this he has got personal with his customers.
 Very personal.
 TV appearances aside, he writes articles and comments on financial news on his site, staying in touch with his customers.

 His passion – some would say obsession – for saving money is evident in all he does.
 Customers feel they are taking the word of someone who has really done his homework.

 Whether you use a blog, a newsletter, or a free e-book, personalising the content you curate is the best way to engage visitors.
 Pitch it right, and you will begin to build up a core of followers who look forward to and enjoy your posts, because not only are they entertaining, they are bang up to date too.